wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-War with the Creek Nation of Indians — mas- sacre of Fort Minims — Georgia and Ten- nessee militia, under General Jackson, re- taliate*
+War with the Creek Nation of Indians--mas- sacre of Fort Minims--Georgia and Ten- nessee militia, under General Jackson, re- taliate*